 What Is the Maximum Contribution?

 Many families choose to enroll in multiple Virginia529 programs.
 Account values across all programs may not exceed $500,000 per beneficiary.

 Does the Student Have to Go to School in Virginia?

 With the exception of the Prepaid529 plan, the beneficiary can use the money from a Virginia529 plan to attend any qualified educational institution, regardless of its location.

 What if My Student Doesn't Go to College?

-f your child decides to take a break after high school before going on to college, the 529 savings plan remains intact.
-There is no age restriction on the plan; if your student decides in a few years to go to school, then the student can make withdrawals on the account for those education costs.
+f your child decides to take a break after high school before going to college, the 529 savings plan will remain intact.
+There is no age restriction on the plan.
+If a student decides in a few years to go to school, then they can make withdrawals on the account for those education costs.
 If your child decides they're not going to college at all, you can switch the beneficiary to another person, such as a niece, nephew, or friend.
 You also have the option of withdrawing the money for non-educational purposes, but that will come at the cost of income taxes and additional penalties.